Rakshit-gen/openskill/README.md

 openskill add "code-review" -d "Reviews code for best practices"
 ```

-The AI will generate a comprehensive skill with detailed rules:
+The AI will generate a comprehensive skill:

 ```
-Generating skill with AI...
+Generating skill with Groq...

 ✓ Added skill: code-review
   Description: Comprehensive code review focusing on security, performance, and maintainability